uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-workshop-setup.md

 <img src="./fig/gitpod-10.png" width="100%">

-Click the "Follow link" popup button and your own, personal, local copy of the Change-HI repo will be displayed in your browser:
+Click the "Follow link" popup button and your own, personal, local copy of the uhm-descartes/descartes-modules repo will be displayed in your browser:

 <img src="./fig/gitpod-11.png" width="100%">